Lake Country Recreation Trail

 Facilities on the Trail: There are several parks along the trail that have bathrooms and water

 Connections: The eastern end of the trail starts at Golf Road (north frontage road of I-94), right across from University Drive.
 Unfortunately this a relatively unaccessable place for the trailhead.
-WisDOT should have constructed an underpass of I-94, so the large residential area south of I-94 would have easy access.
-At the west end, the trail stops just west of downtown Delafield.
-A three mile ride south on Cushing Park Road will get you to the Glacial Drumlin Trail.
+WisDOT should have constructed an underpass at I-94, so the large residential area south of I-94 would have easy access.
+At Delafield, a three mile ride south on Cushing Park Road will get you to the Glacial Drumlin Trail.
 The Ice Age Trail also follows it for a little bit just west of Highway 83.
 The Ice Age Trail is for hiking only.
+The west end of the trail ends just south of downtown Oconomowoc.

 Photos: (taken 10/25/03)